suyashcjoshi/edot-nodejs-starter/README.md

 # Hello EDOT Node.js SDK Tutorial

-The smallest possible Node.js app showing how to add **Elastic observability in one flag** — no code changes required.
+The smallest possible Node.js app showing how to add **Elastic observability without any code changes.*

 ## What is EDOT?